How To Test The Blower Motor (2001-2005 1.7L Honda Civic)

 • Blower motor resistor (known as the power transistor).

-With this tutorial's, you'll be able to test them all and get to the bottom of the problem.
+With the help of this tutorial, you'll be able to test them all and get to the bottom of the problem.

 NOTE: If you have already tested your Honda Civic's blower motor (and it's good) and need to just test the blower motor resistor (known as the blower motor power transistor), then the following tutorial will help you test it: